adambird/entity_store/readme.markdown

 The `record_event` method adds the event to the entity's `pending_events` queue and applies the event.

-The entity is passed the an instance of the entity store via the `save` method (new entities use 'add`).
+The entity is passed the an instance of the entity store via the `save` method (new entities use `add`).
 This results in the pending events being persisted to the `entity_events` collection in the configured MongoDB repository.

 ## Subscribing to events